brunobozic/node-identityprovider/README.md

 - Has a dependency on a mailer subsystem that is needed in order to send email verification tokens to users who wish to register with the service, therefore a working email account is needed for this to work in production, otherwise the users will not be able to verify their accounts
 - Has an open api route (swagger UI) located at `root-url/api-docs` route
+- Didnt have time to make a separate repository/ORM layer, but for simple apps this is not a requirement anyhow

 ## FRONTEND
 - A simple angular 10 app that uses ugly bootstrap styling
+- Very basic, does not showcase many things I usually need from day 1 when doing angular development.

 # URLs
 - production backend (Azure): https://nodeidentityapi-bbozic.azurewebsites.net/api-docs/